 How do you ensure the safety of Girl Scouts who sell cookies?

 The safety and security of our members is always our chief concern.
 We have strict guidelines for safety.
-Girl Scouts, depending on their age, must be accompanied by an adult when selling Girl Scout Cookies and always use the buddy system.
+Girl Scouts, depending on their age, must be accompanied by an adult when participating in the Girl Scout Cookie Program and always use the buddy system.

 Can girls use email, text-messaging, and social media to tell

-Girls can use email and age-appropriate Internet functions as marketing tools to let family, friends and former customers know about the sale and take cookie orders.
+Yes.
+Using the Smart Cookies online sales website at abcsmartcookies.com, girls can use email and age-appropriate Internet functions as marketing tools to encourage family, friends and former customers to participate in the program.
 Girls 13 and older may use social networking sites such as Facebook and Twitter as long as they have parental permission and adult supervision.
-Under no circumstances can girls or their parents take money for the Girl Scout Cookie Sale through online sales sites such as eBay, Craigslist, Amazon, and public Buy-and-Sell sites.
+Under no circumstances can girls or their parents take money for the Girl Scout Cookie Program through online sales sites such as eBay, Craigslist, Amazon, and public Buy & Sell sites.

 As a reminder, when parents sign the Cookie Sale Parental Permission Form, they also agree to:

-- Follow the GSUSA and Internet Provider guidelines when using the Internet as a marketing tool for Cookie Sale.
+- Follow the GSUSA and Internet Provider guidelines when using the Internet as a marketing tool for the Cookie Program.

-- Direct customers offline for payment and cookie delivery, unless girls are using the COCO Direct online sales website at abcsmartcookies.com.
+- Direct customers offline for payment and cookie delivery, unless girls are using the Smart Cookies online sales website at abcsmartcookies.com.

 - Understand that cookies may not be